vishaldhole173/pro-stream-documentation/Technical/Pipeline-Types/AWS-Elemental-MediaLive/elemental-media-live.md

         resolve(data);
     });
 ```
-Before understanding this gigantic parameter tree, let us be aware of some basic concepts:
+Before understanding this gigantic parameter tree, let's be aware of some basic concepts:
 * Codec - Program that Compresses(co) and Decompresses(dec) Media Files to be transferred over the internet.
-If the Encoder uses Codec C1, te downstream consumers must also use Codec C1 to decode the content and play the Media.
+  - If the Encoder uses Codec C1, te downstream consumers must also use Codec C1 to decode the content and play the Media.
 * H.264 - The Codec that we use.
-For each of the Video Outputs, we provide a separate H.264 Configuration which the Codec uses to Encode/Decode our Live Stream.
+  - For each of the Video Outputs, we provide a separate H.264 Configuration which the Codec uses to Encode/Decode our Live Stream.

 Let's understand the params now:
+* InputSpecification
-* InputSpecification - All the way till now we talked about `MPEG`, while describing Transport stream or while getting to HLS.
-We use MPEG-2 Input at 10MBPS Bitrate at HD Resolution.
+  - We specify MPEG-2 Input at 10MBPS Bitrate at HD Resolution.
+* EncoderSettings.AudioDescriptions
-* EncoderSettings.AudioDescriptions - We specify 4 `Audio Outputs`, ranging from Bitrate 128000 to 192000 at 48000 SampleRate
+  - We specify 4 `Audio Outputs`, ranging from Bitrate 128000 to 192000 at 48000 SampleRate
+* EncoderSettings.VideoDescriptions
-* EncoderSettings.VideoDescriptions - We specify 4 `Video Outputs`, ranging from Bitrate 30BPS to 320x240 to 1920x1080 Resolutions
+  - We specify 4 `Video Outputs`, ranging from Bitrate 30BPS to 320x240 to 1920x1080 Resolutions